-A cowgirl from very early on, I fell in love with Texas and plan to stay here the rest of my life.
+As a cowgirl from very early on, we decided to move to Texas and fell in love with so many aspects of hill country living.
 I am really happy to be able to bring my Sin Free Desserts to south central Texas for my fellow Texans and other visitors to enjoy.

-After battling weight problems for the last 10 years and trying about 8000 different diets and another 5000 different supplements and “latest weight loss breakthroughs”, I decided to quit trying to lose weight now, now NOW.
-What I needed to do was to change my lifestyle to a healthier lifestyle and lose weight gradually but permanently.
+After battling weight problems for the last 10 years and trying about 8000 different diets and another 5000 different supplements and “latest weight loss breakthroughs”, I decided to quit trying to lose weight in a rush.
+What I needed to do was to change my lifestyle to a healthier lifestyle and lose weight gradually and in such a way as to keep it off.

 Sounds good, right?

 Well, the only problem is that I just LOVE sweets.
 I didn’t eat them 24/7.
 But I did like to indulge once and a while or maybe a bit more than that.

-So, one day I decided to try making a cheesecake using stevia instead of sugar.
-I made the crust out of crushed pecans, a little butter and some coconut palm sugar.
+So, one day I decided to try making a cheesecake using stevia and monk fruit instead of sugar.
+I made the crust out of crushed pecans, butter eggs and some coconut flour.
 I topped the cheesecake with a raspberry sauce that I made using raspberries and also stevia to sweeten it.
 It came out great.
 My husband and I loved it.
 It was surprisingly good.
 Later, for a dinner party, I made it again to test it out with others, and it was a big hit with my guests.
 So I knew I was onto something.